aws/aws-cdk/tools/decdk/README.md

 ### Raw CloudFormation

-If deCDK doesn't identify a resource type as a CDK resource, it will just pass it through to the resulting output (through a special construct we have in the CDK called `cdk.Include`).
+If deCDK doesn't identify a resource type as a CDK resource, it will just pass it through to the resulting output.
 This means that any existing CloudFormation/SAM resources (such as `AWS::SQS::Queue`) can be used as-is.

 ## Roadmap